UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## Setting up nano

-This refers to setting up the jetson nano for the first time.
-This will enable systemd services, modify device tree files and perform other setup necessary for the communication protocols used.
+This refers to setting up the Jetson Nano for the first time.
+This will enable Systemd services, modify device tree files and perform other setup necessary for the communication protocols used.

 <b>Setting up the nano for the first time requires internet access!!!</b>